 - Risk of non-compliance with regulations like PIPEDA or industry-specific standards

-Why a Company-Wide Data Usage Policy Matters
+Why does a Company-Wide Data Usage Policy matter?

 A clear, organization-wide data usage policy is essential to safeguard information and guide employee behaviour.
 Policies should address: